rstolpe/WinSoftwareUpdate/Help/Start-RSWinGet.md

 DESCRIPTION
-    This will start the WinGet.exe upgrade process.
+    This will function will update all sources for WinGet and then check if any softwares needs to be updated.

 PARAMETERS